KeJ123/Customer-Shopping-Behavior-Analysis/README.md

 ### 3. SQL Server Analysis

-The cleaned dataset was analyzed using **SQL Server and T-SQL** to answer business-focused questions, including:
+The cleaned dataset was analyzed using **SQL Server and PostgreSQL** to answer business-focused questions, including:

 * Revenue by gender
 * High-spending customers using discounts